shoaibubaid/everything_depends_on_your_hammer/readme.md

     ```bash
     python3 6_extract_min_sk.py
     ```
+    - This extracts the most secret values into the file `bash_script_results/extracted/minimum_wots_sign.txt`
 6. **forge**
-    -final steps, we forge the message. enter the message details in `message_to_forge.txt` and run
+    - As a final step, we forge the message. enter the message details in `message_to_forge.txt` and run
     ```bash
     python3 7_forge.py
     ```
+    - This generates a forged signature and stores it into `bash_script_results out/forged_signature.txt`